Pioneer Football League

 The Pioneer Football League (PFL) is an intercollegiate athletic conference formed in 1991 for the sport of football.
 Its members compete in the NCAA Division I Football Championship Subdivision (FCS).
-It has member schools that range from New York, North Carolina and Florida in the east to California in the west.
+It has member schools that range from New York, North Carolina, and Florida in the east to California in the west.
 It is headquartered in St. Louis, in the same complex that also contains the offices of the Missouri Valley Conference and Missouri Valley Football Conference.
 Unlike most other Division I FCS conferences, the Pioneer League consists of institutions that choose not to award athletic scholarships ("grants-in-aid") to football players.

 Most of the PFL's members are private schools.
 Morehead State University is the only public school in the conference.

 History

-Foundation
+1990s

 The PFL was created as a direct result of an NCAA rule change passed in January 1991, which required Division I schools to sponsor all of their sports at the Division I level by 1993.
 Charter members included Butler University, the University of Dayton, Drake University, the University of Evansville, and Valparaiso University.
 The University of San Diego joined in 1992, and the league played its first season in 1993.

 The founding schools came from a variety of football backgrounds.
 For decades, Drake played the sport at the Division I level in the Missouri Valley Conference before dropping to Division III for the most recent seven seasons (1986 through 1992).
 Dayton had made the same move much earlier, in 1977, and appeared in the Division III championship game five times, winning the title in 1980 and 1989.
 San Diego had played Division III football the longest, since the creation of the division in 1973.
 Evansville's program competed in the National Association for Intercollegiate Athletics (NAIA) from 1988 through 1992 after several years in Division II.
 Butler and Valparaiso came to the league from the Midwest Intercollegiate Football Conference in Division II.
 The three Indiana schools had longstanding football rivalries, having played each other annually for decades in the Indiana Collegiate Conference and Heartland Collegiate Conference.

-1997–2001 membership changes

 In 1997, the league was reduced to five members when Evansville downgraded football to club status.

+2000s

 In 2001, the conference expanded to nine members and was reorganized into two divisions, with the five existing members forming the North Division and newcomers Austin Peay State University, Davidson College, Jacksonville University and Morehead State University forming the South Division.
 Austin Peay and Morehead State had been playing scholarship football at the FCS level in the Ohio Valley Conference, which continued to be their all-sports home.
 Davidson, for decades a member of the Southern Conference, had competed for the past several years as a non-scholarship FCS independent.
 Jacksonville, a relatively new program, likewise had competed as a non-scholarship FCS independent since its inaugural season in 1998.
 The reorganization of the PFL brought a new championship system in which the best record holders from each division met in a title game for the conference championship.